eric8395/airbnb_recommendations/README.md

 I personally love traveling to the west coast and finding unique Airbnb listings.
 Sometimes I'd find myself wanting to go back but have trouble looking for a similar experience.
 There is currently no system in place where Airbnb will provide (or recommend) similar homes I have previously stayed in.

-So that got me thinking; **Can I develop a machine learning recommendation system that can provide recommendations for similar listings that I have stayed in?
+So that got me thinking:
+- **Can I develop a machine learning recommendation system that can provide recommendations for similar listings that I have stayed in?
 Additionally, what can we learn from text descriptions for Airbnb listings?**

 For this analysis, the following machine learning concepts were practiced: